AplosAnalytics/docs.aplosanalytics.com/docs/api/security/jwt.md

 # JWT with Amazon Cognito

-We use Amazon Cognito as our Identity Provider `IdP`.
-An IdP is a service that holds and authenticates you via your username and password.
-Or in the case of a Single-Sign-On `SSO`, your information (`ID`) 🪪 is simply `federated` from your corporate system to Cognito to our System, without us ever accessing sensitive data.
+We utilize Amazon Cognito as our Identity Provider (`IdP`).
+An `IdP` is a service responsible for authenticating users through their usernames and passwords.
+In the context of Single-Sign-On (SSO), user identification (ID) information 🪪 is securely transferred—or federated—from your corporate system to Cognito and then to our system.
+This federation process ensures that we do not directly access any sensitive data.

 We use Cognito to keep your credentials as secure 🔐 as possible.
 Our system never "touches" 👈 or "sees" 👀 your password.
 We do know your username (email address) and a cognito-generated `ID`, which is how we link your account to analysis executions, files, etc.